-It is estimated that approximately 500,000 to 750,000 cubic metres of rock would be excavated during the exploratory works.
-This excavated rock is expected to be temporarily stored in the construction compound area at Lobs Hole.
+It is estimated that approximately 500,000 to 750,000㎥ of rock would be excavated during exploratory works.
+This excavated rock is expected to be temporarily stored in designated areas at Lobs Hole.

-Final excavated rock placement and management will be determined following the scientific and technical investigations being conducted and will be addressed in the Environmental Impact Statement for the main project.
-Options being considered include beneficial reuse, as well as placement outside Kosciuszko National Park or within Scheme reservoirs.
+Final excavated rock placement and management will be determined following the scientific and technical investigations being conducted, including a trial during exploratory works for a small portion of the excavated rock to be placed in Talbingo Reservoir.
+Options being considered include beneficial reuse, as well as placement outside Kosciuszko National Park, or within Scheme reservoirs.

-Exploratory works are expected to be completed within 18 to 30 months.
-Road and access works are expected to be completed within six months of commencement which is targeted for late 2018 or early 2019.
+Exploratory works are expected to be completed within 18 to 34 months.
+Road and access works would begin first which, subject to approvals, is targeted for late 2018 or early 2019.